-Also note that under Ministry of Communications and Informatics ("MOCI") Regulation No. 20 of 2016 on the Protection of Personal Data in Electronic Systems ("MOCI Regulation No. 20/2016"), a party domiciled in Indonesia that wishes to effect the offshore transfer of personal data must coordinate with the MOCI or an authorised official/institution, which encompasses: (i) reporting the planned data transfer, including at least information on the receiving state, the receiver, the date of transfer, and the purpose of such offshore transfer; (ii) requesting advocacy, if necessary; and (iii) reporting the result of the data transfer, and implementing the regulatory provisions on offshore data transfers.
+Additionally, note that under MOCI Regulation No. 20/2016, a party domiciled in Indonesia that wishes to affect the offshore transfer of personal data must coordinate with the MOCI or an authorised official/institution, which encompasses: (i) reporting the planned data transfer, including at least information on the receiving state, the receiver, the date of transfer and the purpose of such offshore transfer; (ii) requesting advocacy, if necessary; and (iii) reporting the result of the data transfer, and implementing the regulatory provisions on offshore data transfers.